Kim Reynolds, PhD

 Kim Reynolds, Ph.D., is a Professor in the School of Community and Global Health at Claremont Graduate University and is a member of the City of Hope Comprehensive Cancer Center.
 He has also held leadership roles within the university, including Interim Dean and Associate Dean for Administration in the School of Community and Global Health.

-As a faculty member at Claremont Graduate University, the Department of Preventive Medicine at the University of Southern California (USC), and the School of Public Health at the University of Alabama at Birmingham, Dr. Reynolds has taught courses in health behavior theory, research methods, health communications, school-based intervention, and health program planning.
-He has served as Ph.D. program director and has mentored Ph.D., Dr.PH. and MPH students in three CEPH accredited programs/schools of public health.
-In addition, he has held prior appointments as a Scientist in the Comprehensive Cancer Centers at USC, the University of Colorado Health Sciences Center, and the University of Alabama at Birmingham.
+In addition to his research, Dr. Reynolds has taught courses in health behavior theory, research methods, health communications, school-based intervention, and health program planning.
+He has also served as Ph.D. program director and has mentored Ph.D., Dr.PH. and MPH students in three CEPH accredited programs/schools of public health.